TreezCode/Liri-Node-App/README.md

 The `OMDB API` requires you to provide a unique **API Key** to retrieve a data response.
 You can do this by signing up for a developer account to recieve a *personal* key or you may use `trilogy`.

+## Pre-Requisites

+To retrieve the data that will power this app, you'll need to send requests using NPM packages.
+Downloading the following Node packages is crucial for this applications functionality.

+* Node-Spotify-API `npm install node-spotify-api`
+* Axios `npm install axios`
+* Moment `npm install moment`
+* DotEnv `npm install dotenv`

 ## Getting Started 🏁

 The following steps will get you a copy of the application up and running on your local machine for testing and grading puproses.